 Artificial intelligence’s stronghold of the beauty industry is increasing, with virtual try-on, skin analysis and other systems becoming a regular addition to our routines.
-But, with microbusinesses making up more than three quarters of the industry, how do we make sure they’re not left behind?
+But, with microbusinesses making up more than three quarters of the industry, how can we ensure everyone is utilising Ai for growth?

-Artificial intelligence (Ai) – the perceiving, synthesising, and inferring information demonstrated by machines, as opposed to intelligence displayed by humans – has reached unprecedented heights recently, with systems being used within businesses and in B2C environments.
+The implementation of Artificial intelligence (Ai) – the perceiving, synthesising, and inferring information demonstrated by machines, as opposed to intelligence displayed by humans – has reached unprecedented heights in beauty, with systems being used within businesses and in D2C environments.

 However, with conglomerates harnessing the systems with ease, we must ensure that access to and education on new ways of working are filtered to SMEs in the beauty industry.
 After all, these businesses make UK beauty what it is.

 In the Value of Beauty Report 2023, Oxford Economics cited the development of Ai as one of the key structural changes/challenges facing the personal care sector.
 The same report found the number of beauty SME’s increasing by 25% between 2015 and 2022.
-So, how can we ensure that there is equal opportunity for smaller businesses to harness new technology?
+So, how can we ensure that there is equal opportunity for smaller businesses to harness new technology for growth?

 Although small businesses may not be able to create brand new Ai systems, they could approach the systems as a new, albeit virtual, member of the team.
 Think of it as a tool to spur human inspiration or to do more menial tasks, allowing for your team to ruminate on what really matters.